 "Uh…" Katara backed a step when Jet reached for her hand to kiss it, but a strong hand gripping his shoulder almost painfully stopped him.

-"I do believe Aang said not to lay a hand on her," Zuko spoke with an authoritative voice, barely suppressing the urge to slit the man's throat.
+"I do believe Aang said not to lay a hand on her," Zuko spoke with an authoritative voice, barely suppressing the urge to smash his fist into the other man's face.

 He did not like the heated looks Jet threw at Katara.
 Aang may not have noticed since Jet was his friend, but Zuko did, and he hated it.

 Jet turned his head to glare at whoever dared to stop him before he roughly shrugged off Zuko's hand as if he had actually been burned.

 "You!"
 Jet hissed and jumped away from him.

 "Jet!
 Calm down!"
 Smellerbee tried to tell him, but her leader ignored her advice.

 "What the fuck are you doing here?"
 Jet growled, drawing his dual hook swords.